limansky/32rdle/README.md

 32rdle
 ======

-This is my attempt to implement duotrigordle game from scratch using with React and TypeScript.
-It's just have been started, so nothing is working.
-This is mostly learning project, just to have some frontend develompent skills.
+This is my implementation of Dutrigordle game for Russian language.
+However it's heavily inspired by original game available at www.duotrigordle.com the implementation was created from scratch.
+Still have some bugs, but the main game features working fine.

+The game is available at 32.limansky.me.